Glossary

 p

-A person who has the potential for romantic and sexual attraction to people of any gender or sex.
+A person who has the potential for romantic and sexual attraction to people, regardless of their gender or sex.
+Pansexual is often described as attraction to people based on factors other than gender.

-A learned dislike, aversion, or an extreme, irrational fear and/or hatred of a particular group of people.
-It is expressed through beliefs and tactics that devalue, demean and terrorize people.
-Examples include: biphobia, homophobia, Islamophobia, transphobia, xenophobia and others.
+A suffix forming nouns that denote a learned dislike, aversion or an extreme, irrational fear and/or hatred directed against a particular group of people.
+Beliefs and actions stemming from this hostility function to devalue, demean and terrorize.
+Examples include: biphobia, homophobia, Islamophobia, transphobia and xenophobia.

 The practice, state or ability of having more than one intimate, sexual and/or romantic relationship at the same time.